Schizophrenia: Definition, Symptoms, Causes and Diagnosis

 When to See a Doctor?

-Like we discussed earlier, people having schizophrenia lack awareness that the problems they are facing are mostly due to a mental condition which requires seeking help from a mental health professional.
+Like we discussed earlier, a person with schizophrenia lack awareness that the problems they are facing are mostly due to a mental condition which requires seeking help from a mental health professional.

 The actual cause of schizophrenia is still not known.
 But, it is evident from most of the researches that a combination of the following factors contributes towards the development of the condition: